Chicks dehydrate quickly at the high temperatures of rearing, so they must find water quickly after hatching and learn to drink.

-- Be guided by the smallest chicks as they'll be slowest to learn.
+Be guided by the smallest chicks as they'll be the slowest to learn.

 Eating behaviour of chicks

-- As age increases, the number of feeding times dropped but total feed eaten increased.
+As age increases, the number of feeding times dropped but the total feed eaten increases.

 Temperature for chicks

-- Low rearing temperatures (e.g. 19.5°C) will slow growth, cause earlier feathering but increase size of organs such as the heart, thyroid and adrenal glands compared to chicks reared at 30°C.
+Low rearing temperatures (e.g. 19.5°C) will slow growth, and cause earlier feathering but increase the size of organs such as the heart, thyroid and adrenal glands compared to chicks reared at 30°C.